c0defellas/osdev/bootloaders/custom/README.md

 And then copies the kernel to the second sector of disk using `dd` again.

-In the end, the disk and memory should have the layout below:
+In the end, the disk and memory should have the layout below (compare it to the source code):

          DISK LAYOUT                             MEMORY LAYOUT
                                                +-----------------+ -> 0x0500:0000 (kernel code seg)